 The board instructed the administrators to draw up language for the bond issue, work with an architect on plans for renovations and contract with a company for bond services.

-Page 2 of 2 - The district hopes to have the bond issue on the April ballot.
+The district hopes to have the bond issue on the April ballot.
 In order to do this, the board would have to approve the bond at its meeting in the second week in January.